Learn

 Our strong youth programs are aimed at building Jewish identity with a foundation for a lifelong engagement with Jewish life throughout their lives.
 Our Living Judaism Religious School experience is complemented in the teen years by our Teen Center, as well as URJ summer camps and URJ programs such as the Religious Action Center’s L’taken Seminar.
 Our dedicated teaching staff and youth directors engage our children and help them to apply Jewish values to their everyday lives.

 Our educational programs extend far beyond our youth.
-Adult learners have opportunities each week to study with our Rabbis and with leaders in the Jewish community.
+Adult learners have opportunities each week to study with our Rabbis, Cantor and with leaders in the Jewish community.
 Ranging from weekly Torah study to Lunch and Learn classes to exploring Judaism and bringing in world-renowned scholars, our programs inspire congregants to keep growing and to stay engaged in Jewish study.

 B’nai Mitzvah